JHR1986/johnhenryroche-ms2-visitjapan/README.md

 ## Design

 ### Colour Scheme:
-- In line with the Bootstrap dark theme that I used for the Navbar and Footer, I used the colour of the Japanese flag (red and white), while contrasting this with shades of grey and yellow.
+- In line with the Bootstrap dark theme that I used for the Navbar and Footer, I used the colour of the Japanese flag (red and white), while contrasting this with shades of grey, pink, yellow and black.
 These colours were also used to match the logo that I created for the site.
 - The colours that I used for the website are detailed in the colour chart below which I prepared on coolors.co;

 ![colors-photo](https://user-images.githubusercontent.com/71781554/110777604-38b4b800-8259-11eb-833c-acbcf0c25706.png)